-- our Annual Report on Form 10-K for the year ended December 31, 1998 as amended by Form 10-K/A; - . our Proxy Statement dated March 31, 1999 prepared in connection with our Annual Meeting of Stockholders held on May 5, 1999; - . our Quarterly Reports on Form 10-Q for the three months ended March 31, 1999, the six months ended June 30, 1999 and the nine months ended September 30, 1999; - our Current Reports on Form 8-K dated January 26, 1999, February 11, 1999, April 27, 1999, May 25, 1999, July 27, 1999 and October 25, 1999; - our Current Report on Form 8-K/A filed on January 26, 1999 (which amended our Current Report on Form 8-K dated November 12, 1998); - the description of our common stock contained in our Registration Statement on Form 8-A, filed on June 12, 1997 and all amendments and reports updating such description; and - the description of the rights to purchase shares of our Series E Junior Participating Cumulative Preferred Stock contained in our registration statement on Form 8-A, filed on June 12, 1997, and the description contained in our registration statement on Form 8-A/A filed on June 16, 1997 amending such description, and all amendments and reports updating that description.
+- our Annual Report on Form 10-K for the year ended December 31, 1999; - . our Proxy Statement dated March 31, 2000 prepared in connection with our Annual Meeting of Stockholders to be held on May 3, 2000; - the description of our common stock contained in our Registration Statement on Form 8-A, filed on June 12, 1997 and all amendments and reports updating such description; and - the description of the rights to purchase shares of our Series E Junior Participating Cumulative Preferred Stock contained in our registration statement on Form 8-A, filed on June 12, 1997, and the description contained in our registration statement on Form 8-A/A filed on June 16, 1997 amending such description, and all amendments and reports updating that description.